White Hills (Arizona)

 The White Hills occur in a north, central, and south region.
 The approximate mountain range center is slightly northeast of White Hills, Arizona, the Senator Mountain, 5127 ft.

 History

-The west side of the White Hills were the site of a gold rush in 1892.
+The west side of the White Hills were the site of a silver rush in 1892.
 It resulted in the establishment of the boomtown of White Hills, in Arizona Territory, twenty miles east of the steamboat landing at Eldorado Canyon.